thi-ng/blog/2016/20160105-evolutionary-failures.md

 https://www.youtube.com/watch?v=HWMJdO4klIE

-Lee Spector’s GP talk at Clojure Conj 2015 is a great intro to the field and how to use it in Clojure
+Lee Spector's GP talk at Clojure Conj 2015 is a great intro to the field and how to use it in Clojure

 https://www.youtube.com/watch?v=tQvFZVlM2Gk

-Wes Faler’s talk about using Cartesian Genetic Programming to evolve camera De-Bayer filters for their moon buggy.
+Wes Faler's talk about using Cartesian Genetic Programming to evolve camera De-Bayer filters for their moon buggy.

 Defining a suitable fitness function and encoding scheme for genes can be the